-Shortly after this Saucony popped into the office to give us taste of things to come with their Jazz reissues.
-We quickly became smitten with these joyous joggers and within minutes had pitched the idea of creating a spoof vintage running magazine for Saucony called ‘Running Strong’ which you will probably have already seen by now if you’ve bought a copy of issue 21.
+Shortly after this foreign soujorn Saucony popped into the office to give us taste of things to come with their Jazz reissues.
+We quickly became smitten with these joyous joggers and within minutes had pitched the idea of creating a spoof vintage running magazine for them called ‘Running Strong’ which you’ll probably have already seen by now if you’ve bought a copy of issue 21.

 Speaking of trainers, we were pretty disappointed when we broke into this building to discover that it didn’t have a pair of size 113 Lava Domes hidden inside it.

 It’s been a particularly strong year for coats and to prove this here’s a shot of me wearing my beloved Ventile 6876 Brecon next to our family friend satan.
 This coat has been a particular favourite of mine in 2016 as have outerwear gems from Black Mountain, Plurimus, Holubar, ArkAir , Napapijri and Adsum.